cjacker/opensource-toolchain-pic/README.md

 For more info, please refer to: https://en.wikipedia.org/wiki/PIC_microcontrollers.

-**MicroChip does not provide a 'free'/'full-feature'/'even close-source' compiler for 8-bit PIC. the offcial MPLABX IDE use XC8 compiler, and with a free license you won't get the best optimizations （up to and include O2 level）, that means you have to buy a pro license for better code optimizations or use opensource toolchain.**
+**MicroChip does not provide a 'free,full-feature' compiler for 8-bit PIC, even without 'close-source, full-feature' compiler. the offcial MPLABX IDE use XC8 compiler, and with a free license, you won't get the best optimizations （up to and include O2 level）, that means you have to buy a pro license for better code optimizations or use opensource toolchain.**

-**By the way, MicroChip's xc32 compiler for PIC32 is based on GCC, but the opensource attitude of MicroChip is ridiculous, they try them best to add a license control to GCC, and try them best to let the opensourced codes can not be built.
+**By the way, MicroChip's xc32 compiler for PIC32 is based on GCC, but the opensource attitude of MicroChip is ridiculous, they tried them best to add a license control to GCC, and tried them best to let the opensourced codes can not be built.
 For such short sighted behavior, the best choice is to avoid using such product.
-Actually, PIC32 is really outdated, even MicroChip itself start to product ARM based PIC32 MCU.**
+Actually, PIC32 is really a little bit outdated, even MicroChip itself start to produce ARM based PIC32 MCU.**

-**And after MicroChip aquired ATMEL, they start to add AVR support into their private/close-source/not-free xc8 compiler, I really can not imagine what will happened to AVR eco-system in future......**
+**And after MicroChip aquired ATMEL, they started to add AVR support into their private/close-source/not-free xc8 compiler, I really can not imagine what will happened to AVR eco-system in future......**

 Anyway, here is tutorial about opensource toolchain of 8-bit PIC (pic12/16/18 series), if you wish to get a feel of PIC MCU.

-Thanks for opensource community, we have completely open source toolchain for PIC 8-bit MCU.
+Thanks for opensource community, we have completely open source toolchain(without debugging support) for PIC 8-bit MCU .

 # Hardware prerequist

 * a PIC12/PIC16/PIC18 dev board
-  - If you need to buy new one, I recommend to check the list that the opensource toolchain can supported.
+  - If you need to buy new one, I recommend to check the lists(from sdcc/gcbasic/jal/pk2cmd-minus) that the opensource toolchain can supported.
   - 'Curiosity nano PIC board' from Microchip have an nEDBG debuger on board, it can be programmed with 'pymcuprog'.
   - In this tutorial, I will use PIC16F877, PIC16F690 (HVP), PIC16F1823(1825) and PIC18F45K20 as example, also use curiosity nano DM164150 with PIC18F57Q43 to demo 'pymcuprog'
 * [PICKIT 2 or 3](https://en.wikipedia.org/wiki/PICkit) as programmer
   - Prefer PICKIT2 or clones for reliablity and price. **with ['pk2cmd-minus'](http://kair.us/projects/pickitminus/), nearly all 8-bit PIC MCU can be supported by PICKIT2 or 3.
 Please check [the list](http://kair.us/projects/pickitminus/pk2cmdminus_supported_devices.txt) to verify your PIC part is supported or not**
+* Arduino uno or nano as programmer
   - You don't have to buy a PICKIT if your MCU supported by [a-p-prog](https://github.com/jaromir-sukuba/a-p-prog), please check the device list of 'a-p-prog' project.
-* Arduino uno or nano as programmer

 # Toolchain overview

+* Compilers:
-* Compiler: gputils/SDCC for C and gcbasic for basic
+  - gputils/SDCC for C
+  - gcbasic for basic
   - Since the PIC part of SDCC is un-maintained now, I recommend gcbasic for PIC development.
-* SDK: integrated with Compiler
+* SDK: integrated with compilers
 * Programming tool:
-  - pk2cmd-minus (pk2cmd with improvement from various opensource developers) with PICKIT2 or 3
+  - pk2cmd-minus (pk2cmd with improvements) with PICKIT2 or 3 adapter
   - pymcuprog with nEDBG
-  - a-p-prog with Arduino (only LVP)
+  - a-p-prog with Arduino (only work with some LVP parts)
-* Debugger: NO opensource software solution
+* Debugger: **NO opensource software solution**

-# Compiler
+# Compilers

 ## SDCC